Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

 ```

 ## AndroidManifest.xml Configuration
-First you have to add permissions to use geolocation and network
+First you have to add permissions to use the device geolocation and network
 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />